janaSunrise/Plant-disease-detection/README.md

 # Plant disease detection

-Project for Disease detection in plants using Deep learning and transfer learning.
+Project for Disease detection in plants using deep learning and transfer learning.

 ## Installation and usage

 This project uses `pipenv` for dependency management.
 You need to ensure that you have pipenv installed.

-Here is how to install the dependencies, and get started,
+Here's how to install the dependencies, and get started,

 - Install dependencies using `pipenv install`
 - Run `pipenv shell` to enter the virtual environment